SAP-docs/btp-cloud-logging/docs/integrate-sap-cloud-identity-services-oidc.md

 # Integrate SAP Cloud Identity Services - Identity Authentication OpenID Connect with SAP Cloud Logging

 > ## Caution:
-> Ensure that you consider the [SAP BTP Security Recommendation BTP-CLS-0001](https://help.sap.com/docs/btp/sap-btp-security-recommendations-c8a9bb59fe624f0981efa0eff2497d7d/sap-btp-security-recommendations?seclist-index=BTP-CLS-0001&version=Cloud).
+> Ensure that you consider [SAP BTP Security Recommendation BTP-CLS-0001](https://help.sap.com/docs/btp/sap-btp-security-recommendations-c8a9bb59fe624f0981efa0eff2497d7d/sap-btp-security-recommendations?seclist-index=BTP-CLS-0001&version=Cloud).

 This explains how to integrate with SAP Cloud Identity Services - Identity Authentication OpenID Connect.
 It results in changes in the Identity Authentication tenant and a corresponding OIDC configuration to be used for creating or updating SAP Cloud Logging instances.
 Access to the Identity Authentication administration console as an administrator is a prerequisite.